 - Fungal infection of the fingernails or toenails

 - Pelvic inflammatory disease in females do not react to medication

 - Oral Hairy Leukoplakia, characterized by a white-colored brush-like border on the edges of the tongue

 - Herpes zoster, an agonizing nerve condition that is often coupled with blisters or rash

-Encountering these kinds of symptoms should prompt an individual to get HIV testing since a deteriorating immune system puts people at risk of getting much more serious HIV complications like severe weight loss, fall in mental performance like short term memory loss and contracting opportunistic contaminations.
+Encountering these kinds of symptoms should prompt an individual to get HIV testing since a deteriorating immune system puts people at risk of getting much more serious HIV complications like severe weight loss, fall in the mental performance like short-term memory loss and contracting opportunistic contaminations.